EDiRobotics/GR1-Training/README.md

 ```
 It will run N simulations in parallel on N GPUs (depending on what you set in `accelerate config`).
 If you choose to record the evaluation video, the videos will be saved in `eval_<GPU id>` folder under the `save_path` you specify.

+**If you have EGL related errors**: this error can usually be fixed by install some packages depending on your system.
+I recommend to use `conda install -c conda-forge <package>` instead of `apt install` since it usually fixes my error.
+You can contact me if it's still not solved

 ## Training

 After setting `configs.json`, you can simply launch training with